victorcouste/dbt-galaxy-covid-demo/README.md

 For the data source setup required for this tutorial, please see [INFRA_SETUP.MD](INFRA_SETUP.MD).

+This demo can be utilized for either dbt Core or dbt Cloud.
+Both will require you to complete the steps in [INFRA_SETUP.MD](INFRA_SETUP.MD) to set up the appropriate data sources.

 ## What you'll need:

 - A [Starburst Galaxy account](https://galaxy.starburst.io/login).
 This is the easiest way to get up and running with trino to see the power of trino + dbt.